safing/web/_posts/2020-01-22-how-the-spn-compares-to-vpns.md

 ## SPN ♥ Open Source - Everybody Can Inspect
 Many commercial VPN providers use bold and misleading marketing claims without any evidence to back it up.
 The code on their servers and mostly on their clients cannot be investigated.
 They demand your trust but give little to no proof in return.

-The SPN however is open source / FOSS.
+The [SPN however is open source / FOSS]({{ site.github_url }}/spn/).
 We do not believe users should simply 'trust' companies when it comes to their privacy.
 Instead they should be able to inspect vendors and hold them accountable publicly.
-So feel free to check out [our Github](https://github.com/Safing/).
+Feel free to [check out all of our Github](https://github.com/Safing/).

 ## The SPN Minimizes Travel through the Open Web